tlreyesjove/time-for-success/README.md

 Add or remove categories any time by editing the "Categories" tab in the Sheet — no code changes needed.

-## Setup

-1. Create a Google Calendar named **"Time Tracking"**.
-2. Create a Google Sheet with two tabs: **"Time Log"** and **"Categories"**.
-Put the category list above into "Categories", one per row, column A.
-3. In the Sheet: **Extensions → Apps Script**, paste in `time_tracking_sync.gs`, save.
-4. Run `createNightlyTrigger` once from the Apps Script editor (this prompts a one-time Google authorization).
-Also run `syncTimeTracking` once manually to pull in the first batch of data.
-5. In Data Studio, add a data source pointing at the "Time Log" tab and build charts from there.

-Refreshes automatically every night, or any time on demand via the **Time Tracking > Sync Now** menu that appears in the Sheet.

 ## Screenshots

-Example from real use (profile photo cropped out; no other people or company names appear).

 **Data Studio dashboard**
 ![Dashboard](Screenshots/dashboard.png)